OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card using only CSS.
-This effect is achieved through clever use of transitions and pseudo-elements, avoiding the need for JavaScript.
-The design is simple and adaptable, making it a great example of clean and efficient CSS.
-We'll use standard CSS3, no frameworks like Tailwind are needed.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This example uses plain CSS3, avoiding any JavaScript or CSS frameworks like Tailwind.

 **Description of the Styling:**

-The card starts in a compact state.
-On hover, a pseudo-element (`::before`) expands outwards, creating the animation of expansion.
-The main card content remains stationary, while the background color change is also controlled by the hover state.
-We'll use transitions for a smooth animation.
-Opacity is also used to help with the visual effect of expansion.
+The styling leverages CSS transitions and the `height` property to achieve the expansion effect.
+The card's initial height is set to a smaller value, showing only the top part.
+On hover, the height transitions to a larger value, revealing the hidden content smoothly.
+We use a `max-height` to ensure the expansion doesn't overflow the container.
+The transition property smoothly animates the change in height.

 **Full Code:**